Volodymyr-M/docs/_tabs/ui.md

 By using Artificial Intelligence (AI), Ingantt can generate full project plans for you based on the description of your project.

-> See this page for a list of countries and languages supported by the AI: [https://ai.google.dev/gemini-api/docs/available-regions](https://ai.google.dev/gemini-api/docs/available-regions){:target="_blank"}.
-{: .prompt-warning }

 To create a project schedule with AI:

 1. Click on **+** when viewing the list of your projects